Three-coloring triangle-free graphs on surfaces II. 4-critical graphs in a disk: Discharging

-We wish to consider the following conditions that the triple $G,\Sigma,{\cal R}$ may or may not satisfy: { \myitem{(I0)} every internal vertex of $G$ has degree at least three, \myitem{(I1)} $G$ has no even cycle consisting of internal vertices of degree three, \myitem{(I2)} $G$ has no cycle $C$ consisting of internal vertices of degree three, and two distinct adjacent vertices $u,v\in V(G)-V(C)$ such that both $u$ and $v$ have a neighbor in $C$, \myitem{(I3)} every internal face of $G$ is closed $2$-cell and has length at least $5$, \myitem{(I4)} if a path of length at most two has both ends in $\cal R$, then it is a subgraph of $\cal R$, \myitem{(I5)} no two vertices of degree two in $G$ are adjacent, \myitem{(I6)} if $\Sigma$ is the sphere and $|{\cal R}|=1$, or if $G$ has an omnipresent face, then $G$ does not contain an internal $2$-cut, \myitem{(I7)} the distance between every two distinct members of $\cal R$ is at least four, \myitem{(I8)} every cycle in $G$ that does not separate the surface has length at least seven, \myitem{(I9)} if a cycle $C$ of length at most $9$ in $G$ bounds an open disk $\Delta$ in $\hat{\Sigma}$ such that $\Delta$ is disjoint from all rings, then $\Delta$ is a face, a union of a $5$-face and a $(|C|-5)$-face, or $C$ is a $9$-cycle and $\Delta$ consists of three $5$-faces intersecting in a vertex of degree three. }
+We wish to consider the following conditions that the triple $(G,\Sigma,{\cal R})$ may or may not satisfy: { \myitem{(I0)} every internal vertex of $G$ has degree at least three, \myitem{(I1)} $G$ has no even cycle consisting of internal vertices of degree three, \myitem{(I2)} $G$ has no cycle $C$ consisting of internal vertices of degree three, and two distinct adjacent vertices $u,v\in V(G)-V(C)$ such that both $u$ and $v$ have a neighbor in $C$, \myitem{(I3)} every face of $G$ is semi-closed $2$-cell and has length at least $5$, \myitem{(I4)} if a path of length at most two has both ends in $\cal R$, then it is a subgraph of $\cal R$, \myitem{(I5)} no two vertices of degree two in $G$ are adjacent, unless they belong to a vertex-like ring, \myitem{(I6)} if $\Sigma$ is the sphere and $|{\cal R}|=1$, or if $G$ has an omnipresent face, then $G$ does not contain an internal $2$-cut, \myitem{(I7)} the distance between every two distinct members of $\cal R$ is at least four, \myitem{(I8)} every cycle in $G$ that does not separate the surface has length at least seven, \myitem{(I9)} if a cycle $C$ of length at most $9$ in $G$ bounds an open disk $\Delta$ in $\Sigma$, then $\Delta$ is a face, a union of a $5$-face and a $(|C|-5)$-face, or $C$ is a $9$-cycle and $\Delta$ consists of three $5$-faces intersecting in a vertex of degree three. }

 Let $G$ be a graph in a surface $\Sigma$ with rings $\cal R$ satisfying (I3).
 We say that a good configuration $\gamma$ {\em appears} in $(G,{\cal R})$ if it faintly appears and the following conditions hold: